 When Artie started sleeping through the night I finally felt like myself again.
 You aren’t functioning properly when you are only getting two or three hours of sleep at a time, so sleep training is a GAME CHANGER for new moms.
-There are so many methods for sleep training, from no cry to cry it out, so I recommend doing as much research as possible to decide which method is right for you.
-I am so excited to share what worked for me and Artie and hope that it will help you and your baby finally get some sleep!
+I can’t wait to share how I taught my baby to sleep through the night!

 First you need to create the perfect sleep environment for sleep training your baby.
 I use these blackout curtains and this sound machine to make our nursery as dark and quiet as possible (don’t worry, babies aren’t afraid of the dark!).